 It is important you don’t message them every week and ask for updates.
 That will cause them to stop responding and your networking attempt will fail.

 Keep in mind reaching out to recruiters and hiring managers is individual and there are no universal guidelines.
-Research their LinkedIn activity, their profile and company they work for.
-When reaching out and communicating with them, use your common sense. ?
+Research their LinkedIn activity, their profile, and the company they work for.
+When reaching out and communicating with them, use your common sense.